AdobeDocs/campaign-standard.en/help/designing/using/about-email-content-design.md

 ### Email Designer limitations {#email-designer-limitations}

 * You cannot use personalization fields in a fragment.
 For more on fragments, see [this section](../../designing/using/defining-the-email-structure.md#about-fragments).
-* You cannot save directly as a fragment some content of an email that you are editing within the Email Designer.
-You need to copy-paste the HTML corresponding to that content into a new fragment.
-For more on this, see [Saving content as a fragment](../../designing/using/defining-the-email-structure.md#saving-content-as-a-fragment).
 * When editing styles, only the web fonts officially supported by most email clients are available.
 * Styles cannot be saved as a theme for future reuse.
 However, the CSS style can be saved in a content template or in an email.
 For more on styles, see [this section](../../designing/using/editing-email-styles.md).